cybergis/cybergis-compute-core/docs/codebase.md

 - is there any point in having connectors be passed to it instead of just making a baseconnector
 - think if globus transfers of data should be cached
 - remove the FolderUploaderHelper -- too generic for its own good
+- make the Folders database be better integrated for cached uploads (just uploads under a cache user right now)

 ### JupyterHub